5roop/task4/README.md

 * Provide Nikola with text, y_true and y_pred for the entire web evaluation dataset at N=800.
 Remove excess whitespace.
 * Future steps: DS are to be published (not processed) and a paper is to be written about this.

+# Notes on DS publishing and paper concepts

+Datasets publishing:
+* We already have train/dev/test split for SETimes in fasttext format
+* For Twitter dataset we can stratify by users or by individual tweets (the latter being more fair, but also more prone to errors, since not all tweets from a user are in the labelled language)
+* Publishing web crawl data: is it already public?
+If not: filter ME orphans (22-word sentence anomalies) on original data, join languages, stratify by language.
+* Method of publishing: HF (more visible, more overhead), CLARIN repo (less visible, easier)

+Paper:
+* I'd like to prepare a repo showcasing all the steps: loading the dataset, preprocessing, training, evaluating...
+Can we omit fasttext classification?

+# Meeting notes 2022-01-18T10:29:15

+Nikola sent RSS feeds for BCMS languages.
+This will be the third dataset to benchmark on.

+* Implement an RSS parser that downloads the news linked in the rss every day or so and store it somewhere.
+* DS Will be published on CLARIN

+# Parser progress:

+I notice that  `trafilatura` also requires JustText under the hood.
+I will first study the parsing of a sample

+# Addendum 2022-01-19T11:26:29

+The first version of parser is implemented.
+As of now I get